The Pillows

 The Pillows (ザ・ピロウズ, Za Pirōzu) were a Japanese alternative rock band formed in Hokkaido in 1989.
-They are best known for providing the soundtrack for the anime series FLCL.
-They disbanded in 2025.
+Originally a quartet, vocalist and rhythm guitarist Sawao Yamanaka, lead guitarist Yoshiaki Manabe and drummer Shinichiro Sato continued the band as a trio for another 33 years, following the departure of bassist Kenji Ueda in 1992.
+They are best known in the West for providing the soundtrack for the anime series FLCL.
+The Pillows announced their disbandment at the end of January 2025, and Sato died from cancer in March 2026.